 CERT C++ Secure Coding Guidelines[6]: EXP38-C, INT00-C, INT07-C, INT12-C, INT13-C, and INT14-C

-Ada Quality and Style Guide[1]: 7.6.1 to 7.6.9, and 7.3.1

 See also Hogaboom[13]

 Mechanism of failure

 Computer languages frequently provide a variety of sizes for integer variables, such as short, integer, long, and even big integers.
 Interfacing with protocols, device drivers, embedded systems, low-level graphics or other external constructs often require each bit or set of bits to have a particular meaning.
 Those bit sets can but do not always coincide with the sizes supported by a particular language implementation.
 When they do not, it is common practice to pack all bits into one word.
 Masking and shifting of the word using powers of two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using 28 = 24+23+22 to create the mask 11100) provides a way of extracting those bits.
 Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these.
 Problems can arise when programmers mix their techniques (e.g. arithmetic and logical operations) to reference the bits or output the bit, since storage ordering of the bits need not be what the programmer expects.